A Jedi's Fight - A Star Wars Fan Fiction Story

 "I'm not sure.
 You know what Liane has told us.
 To be honest, I think Trevor is still trying to find his path to the Dark Side of the Force, but Liane is convinced he will never freely renounce his goal."

-"And that means only one thing: destruction.
+"And that means only one thing: termination.
 I'm right?"

 "Yes, I'm afraid so.
 It's not my intention, but I can't allow the Dark Side to take over the galaxy again."